skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 wanting to waste any more time, Eomer and Beck draw their swords and cut the sail free.

-They climb down and get belowdecks again.
+They climb down and get below-decks again.
 Inorem stands by, furious that the sail has been cut.

 A wave wash over the ship.
 Thordek losses his grip and is knocked over